ul class="overview_list " id="projectList">

 2020

 • Office Building.
-New Lands Commission
+New Lands Commission, Accra

 The design for the landmark building of 5.500sqm, housing the New Lands Commission, will be a symbol of the new spirit of transparency and efficiency, bringing together the currently dispersed Land Sector Agencies.
 The building has an important symbolic impact due to the recent nationwide establishment of the land registry and is to represent a new All-Ghanaian identity.
 The design responds to local climatic and social parameters throughout all scales.